ALDI Natural Elements Dog Food Review

 It’s important to consider the good points and bad points of this cleverly formulated food.
 I’ll explain a number of real truths behind the ingredients, which as with most pet foods reads better than it is.
 Make sure you absorb both before deciding whether to feed this to your dog or not.

-Let’s take a look at the Grain Free Chicken recipe…
+Let’s take a look at ALDI Natural Elements Grain Free Chicken…

 First off, the guaranteed analysis is better than most.
 Protein of 28% is higher than average, as is fat at 18%.
 That gives an approximate 36% carbohydrates which is better than most other supermarket brands.
 The food is also at the cheaper end of the scale at around $12 for a 2.5kg bag – that makes it somewhat affordable for those on a tight budget.

-The main ingredient is Poultry Meal.
-They say it’s a source of chicken, but how much chicken we don’t know.
+The main ingredient in Natural Elements “Chicken” is actually Poultry Meal, so it’s a bit dubious how much chicken there actually is.
 Ambiguous ingredients are often poor quality (which is a cert given the price per kilo of this food), and this could be a combination of whatever “poultry” is cheapest.
 It definitely won’t be the succulent chicken breast pictured on the bag, but remnants of poultry inclusive of frames and whatever can’t be sold for human consumption.
 This is the case with most pet foods by the way.

 The second ingredient (likely of an equal quantity to the poultry meal) is Peas.
 Peas are a cheaper way of bulking up protein and adding fibre than meat.
 It’s not necessarily a bad ingredient but there are concerns about excessive peas in a canine diet.
 This is one of the reasons we recommend rotating foods or supplementing a diet with fresh ingredients.